The Cloud Marketplace Playbook: Selling on Cloud Marketpla ...

 This year, 67% of survey respondents said they plan to invest more in Marketplaces as a GTM in the coming year.
 When asked to rank their top priorities for Marketplace, 82% of software sellers chose enabling buyers to buy where they have their cloud budget, a perfect match up against buyer priorities.

 Survey Voices: “The value [of Marketplace] is amazing because we want to provide our customers with the best experience.
 Giving them the ability to tap into committed cloud spend opens the door to larger deals and more opportunities to work with the customer.”

 As a bonus, more than a quarter (27%) of sellers responding to Tackle’s survey said they listed on Marketplace at their customers’ specific request.

 The 2021 survey indicated a growing interest among sellers across the three leading hyperscalers, showing where sellers are listing their products to meet their buyers.
 This is not an indication of dollars or number of offers transacted in a Marketplace.*

 *Note that sellers were able to select more than one Marketplace so the total is more than 100%.

-This is a tremendous amount of year-over-year growth with real momentum happening across all three hyperscalers.
 As sellers want to sell where buyers want to buy, they are diversifying their Marketplace focus to stay ahead of buyer expectations.
 We found that 63% of sellers say they plan to expand their Marketplace presence to additional Cloud Marketplaces in the next 12 months.

 Why Sellers Sell*